What is telephone etiquette?

 Question: 31

-Which of the following is accurate in terms of how you should use your cell phone in public?
+accurate in terms of how you should use your cell phone in public?

 a.
 Talk as loudly as you like - some calls are important and more important than your surroundings.